-Taroko Gorge National Park: The Jewel of Taiwan Taroko Gorge Tour Hualien Tour
+The Jewel of Taiwan Taroko Gorge Tour Hualien Tour

-It is easy to pass by the small island of Taiwan on a map of the world.
+It’s easy to pass by the small island of Taiwan on a map of the world.
 When most westerners think of Taiwan, they rarely, if ever, think “tropical island” and all too often think of the “made in” tags on their computers and electronics.
-But what many people don’t realize is that Taiwan is actually one of the most stunning islands on earth that nobody is talking about.
+What many people don’t realize is that Taiwan is actually one of the most stunning islands on earth that nobody is talking about.

 Ancient History of Taroko Gorge

-With a geologic story that begins 145 million years ago in the early Cretaceous period, the towering stone canyons of Taroko Gorge are awe inspiring in their height and grandeur.
+With a geologic story that begins 145 million years ago in the early Cretaceous Period, the towering stone canyons of Taroko Gorge are awe inspiring in their height and grandeur.
 Though often referred to as the largest marble canyon in the world and nicknamed “The Marble Gorge” because of the large amounts of marble in it, the rock is actually a unique combination of marble, granite and quartz micas, giving it a wide range of colors and textures.

-Flora and Fauna of Taroko Gorge
+Flora and Fauna of Taroko National Park

-One needs only spend but a day in the wilds of the Taroko Gorge to get a glimpse of both of them.
+One needs only spend a day in the wilds of the Taroko National Park to get a glimpse of both of them!
 Drawn to the fruits of the abundant fig trees in Taroko and other fruit bearing plant species, the Formosan Macaque (also called the Formosan Rock Monkey), thrives in Taroko and are a unique species to Taiwan.
 But they are certainly not alone…

 The Truku Tribe (Taroko Tribe)

-Taroko Gorge takes its name from the Truku tribe, one of the 16 tribes of Taiwan and a splinter group of the Atayals.
-The Truku settled in the gorge between 1680 and 1740 having come from the Nantou area near Sun Moon Lake.
-Prompted to relocate, likely due to the scarcity of hunting grounds in the west, the Truku crossed the Central Mountain Range and settled in the mountainous areas of Hualien.
-Isolated from their Atayal brethren in the west for 250 years, they soon developed customs and dialects of their own.
-A fierce but unified tribe, they lived communally by sharing the land, livestock and harvest equally.
 The remains of 79 old Taroko villages have been found within Taroko Gorge National Park, and learning about their history can be one of the most fascinating aspects of a Taroko Gorge Tour.
-The Zhuilu Old Trail offers a unique experience walking on a former Truku hunting path, carved 700 meters up into the cliff side.
+The Zhuilu Old Trail offers a unique experience walking on a former Truku hunting path, carved 700 meters up into the cliff side!

 Taroko Gorge National Park Recent History